The Light in the Piazza (musical): Act 1

-In the early morning of their first day in Florence, Margaret reads from her guidebook to Clara as the piazza around them is waking up and coming to life ("Statues and Stories").
-A breeze carries Clara's hat off her head and across the square where a young Italian man, Fabrizio, catches it, mid-air, and returns it to her.
-The two are instantly smitten.
-But Margaret steers her daughter away from the encounter, bringing her next to the Uffizi Gallery where the reaching figures in the paintings speak to Clara of her own yearnings ("The Beauty Is").
-Fabrizio appears, hoping to arrange a time to meet with Clara, but once again Margaret intervenes.
+In the early morning of their first day in Florence, Margaret reads to Clara from her guide book as the piazza around them wakes up and comes to life ("Statues and Stories").
+A breeze carries Clara's hat off her head and across the square.
+A young Italian man, Fabrizio, catches it, mid-air, and returns it to her.
+The two are instantly smitten, but Margaret steers her daughter away from the encounter, bringing her to the Uffizi Gallery where the marble statues and reaching figures in the paintings speak to Clara of her own yearnings ("The Beauty Is").
+Fabrizio appears, hoping to arrange a time to meet with Clara, but Margaret intervenes again.

-Alone, Fabrizio sings in Italian his declaration of love at first sight for Clara, along with a heartfelt cry of fear that she could never love anyone as lost and without position as he ("Il Mondo Era Vuoto").
-Fabrizio begs his father and his brother Giuseppe to help him dress more presentably for Clara.
+Fabrizio, alone, declares his love for Clara, along with a heartfelt cry of fear that she could never love anyone as lost and without position as he ("Il Mondo Era Vuoto").
+Fabrizio begs his father, Signor Naccarelli, and his brother, Giuseppe, to help him appear more presentably for Clara.
 Giuseppe attempts to teach Fabrizio some dance steps as well ("American Dancing").

-At the Duomo, Fabrizio once again catches up with Margaret and Clara, and this time Fabrizio's father, Signor Naccarelli, is able to help penetrate Margaret's resistance to any further involvement.
-They all agree to meet at sunset to take a walk and admire the view of the city from above at the Piazzale Michelangelo ("Passeggiata").
+At the Duomo, Fabrizio catches up with Margaret and Clara, this time with Fabrizio's father, who is able to help penetrate Margaret's resistance to any further involvement.
+They all agree to meet later that day at sunset to take a walk and admire the view of the city from above at the Piazzale Michelangelo ("Passeggiata").